jboundy/CodeChallenge/Readme.md

 ### Instructions ###

-In order to to setup the database and tables you will need to do the following:
+In order to to setup the database and table you will need to do the following:

 - Use the command prompt and navigate to the folder below the solution folder
 - Run the following commands